1. Home

 When you’re frustrated by the slowness of change and slowness of government, remember that that is by design.

-When you are afraid of the speed at which things may change, remember the stability of our system, and honor it.
-Compare it to the instability of Europe and constant revolutions in Asia over the past century.
+When you are afraid of the speed at which things may change, remember the stability of our system and honor it.
+Compare it to the instability of Europe and the constant revolutions in South America and Asia over the past century.

 When you think politics have never been so vile or so divisive, read about the election of 1860.